 By any standard, St. Thomas Swimming and Diving has to be considered one of the hottest programs in the MIAC.

-In the last half-dozen years, the women’s team has improved from ninth all the way to first place in the MIAC.
+In the last decade, the women’s team has improved from ninth all the way to first place in the MIAC.
 The men’s team has climbed from sixth place in the conference to 2010 when it won its first championship in 56 years.
-The men have seven consecutive MIAC top-two finishes with championships in 2010, 2012, 2015 and 2016.
+The men have 10 consecutive MIAC top-two finishes including championships in 2010, 2012, 2015, 2016, 2017 and 2018.
+The women won the MIAC title in 2016 -- the first conference championship in their program history.
+That added to that cuurent streak of championships in 2017, 2018 and 2019.

 Fueling the program momentum has been the advantage of training and competing in a state-of-the-art facility.
 From 1940-2010, the home of UST swimming was the five-lane O’Shaughnessy Natatorium in old O'Shaughnessy Hall.
 Now the team practices and competes in the aquatic center within the $52 million Anderson Athletic and Recreation Complex, which opened in 2010.
 It features an eight-lane, 25-yard-by-25 meter pool for swimming meets, as well as a diving area.